 And I get time alone.
 I don’t think there’s any better thing for a parent than surprise, unexpected me time.

 I am very thankful that I usually get a call before their post-climb meal.
-A morning of climbing is often followed by a fabulous lunch at Hue Ki Mi Gia, a Chinese Noodle place in the International District that has delicious food.
+A morning of climbing is often followed by a fabulous lunch at Hue Ki Mi Gia, a Chinese Noodle place we go to in the International District that has delicious food.
 And by that time, I’m pretty ready to join the family again.